leiyangleon/Geogrid/README.md

 * It is recommended to run ISCE up to the step where coregistered SLC's are done, e.g. "mergebursts" for using topsApp.

 For quick use:
-* Refer to the file "testGeogrid.py" for the usage of the sub-module and modify it for your own purpose
+* Refer to the file "testGeogrid.py" for the usage of the module and modify it for your own purpose
 * Input files include the master image folder (required), slave image folder (required), a DEM (required), local surface slope maps, velocity maps

 For modular use:
-* In Python environment, type the following to import the "geogrid" sub-module and initialize the "geogrid" object
+* In Python environment, type the following to import the "geogrid" module and initialize the "geogrid" object

        import isce
        from components.contrib.geoAutorift.geogrid.Geogrid import Geogrid